How to Deal with Untreated Pain in People with Dementia

 Everyday issues can also cause significant pain and discomfort.

-Conditions like constipation, upset stomach, acid reflux, etc. are common in older adults as the digestive system slows with age.
+Conditions such as constipation, upset stomach, and acid reflux are common in older adults as the digestive system slows with age.

 5. Bed sores

-If someone has limited mobility, they’re at risk for developing bed sores (aka pressure sores).
+If someone has limited mobility, they’re at risk of developing pressure ulcers (also known as bedsores).
 These can progress quickly and become extremely painful.

 1. Ask them directly

-The first thing to do is ask directly if they’re in pain.
-Many people are able to provide information on their pain.
+The first step is to ask directly whether they’re in pain.
+Many people can provide information about their pain.

-It’s important to keep the questions simple and remember that someone may not understand what the word “pain” means.
+It’s essential to keep the questions simple and to remember that someone may not understand the meaning of the word “pain.”

-You may need to ask questions like “Is it sore here?” or “Does it hurt?” or even pointing and saying “Ouch?”
+You may need to ask questions like “Is it sore here?” or “Does it hurt?” or even point and say “Ouch?”

 It’s also important to remember that if someone has poor short-term memory, they might only know if they’re in pain at that moment.